polterguy/polterguy.github.io/documentation/magic/index.md

-register, you'll have to configure your SMTP settings which can be done by reading the [following parts](/documentation/magic.lambda.mail/), in addition to providing a `frontendUrl` and `backendUrl` to the endpoint, which will be used by the email template as a _"confirm email address email"_ is sent to the user to dynamically create a link the user must click to confirm his or her password.
+register, you'll have to configure your SMTP settings which can be done by reading the [following parts](/documentation/magic.lambda.mail/), in addition to providing a `frontendUrl` and `backendUrl` to the endpoint, which will be used by the email template as a _"confirm email address email"_ is sent to the user to dynamically create a link the user must click to confirm his or her email address.
 The endpoint requires the following payload to be transmitted by the client.
 Notice, the `frontendUrl` and the `backendUrl` are optional, and will only be used if the system has been configured with an SMTP server, resulting in that the endpoint invocation tries to send the registered user an email.

+When a user registers using this endpoint, a new user will be created, but the user will be added to the _"unconfirmed"_ role, resulting in that the user have no access rights to any parts of the system at all before his or her email address has been confirmed.
+When his or her email address is confirmed, the _"unconfirmed"_ user/role association is deleted, and the user is added to the _"guest"_ role.
+The guest role still doesn't have access to much of the system, so if the user is to gain access to parts of the system, this must be manually added after the user has confirmed his email address.

 ```json
 {